PDF417/pdf417-android/README.md

 	You can also modify other resources, such as colors and camera overlay layouts.
 To change a color, simply open res/values/colors.xml and change the values of colors.
 Changing camera overlay layout is explained in demo application called `Pdf417CustomUIDemo`.
 In order to be able to change camera overlay, you must buy a license.

 	License key is bound to package name of application which integrates the library.
 Demo license key works for package name `mobi.pdf417`.
 To integrate library properly into your application, obtain a license from [PDF417.mobi web].

+## Troubleshooting

+In case of problems with using the SDK, you should do as follows:

+* enable logging to get the ability to see what is library doing.
+To enable logging, put this line in your application:

+		net.photopay.util.Log.setLogLevel(net.photopay.util.LogLevel.LOG_VERBOSE);
+After this line, library will display as much information about its work as possible.
+Make sure to remove this line in your production code as lots of log outputs may slow down the performance of library.
+* If you cannot solve problems by yourself, do not hesitate to contact us at <pdf417@photopay.net>.
+Make sure you include the logs when contacting us to minimize the time to find and correct a bug.
+Also, if having problems reading specific barcodes, please send us high resolution scans of those problematic barcodes.

 ## Pdf417MobiDemo application